 Note that predicting allergy season is not an exact science.
 Timing the likely peak season of allergies in Washington State can depend on weather conditions and other factors.

 What is Pollen Count?

 Pollen count is a measure of the amount of pollen in the air.
 It is calculated as the number of pollen grains per cubic meter of air.
 A high pollen count might be over 120 grains/m3.
-This information is very useful to people with allergies to help them plan their outdoor activities to avoid times of high pollen concentrations in the air.
+This information is very useful to help plan activities to avoid times of high pollen concentrations in the air.
 They might also decide to take allergy medication proactively to head off allergy attacks.

-During allergy season in your area, local news channels, meteorological offices, and online pollen forecast websites report the pollen count in your area on a daily basis.
+During allergy season, local news channels, meteorological offices, and websites report the area’s pollen count on a daily basis.
 A lot of different factors like wind speed, rain, and temperature fluctuations can all affect pollen count.
 If you have severe allergies, pollen levels are something to take note of on a daily basis.

 How Can You Be Tested for Allergies?

 If you are experiencing allergy symptoms, your doctor might recommend testing you for allergies.
 This is particularly important if your symptoms are severe and you’re having trouble controlling them with over-the-counter medications.
 Two of the main ways allergists test for allergies are skin tests and blood tests.